 If you are considering an online course, consider if you are disciplined enough to stick to a schedule even when no one is looking over your shoulder.
 Taking these online courses gives you flexibility by replacing face-to-face traditional classes with engaging online instructional activities, but there are still due dates to be met.
 If you are unsure if an online class is right for you, click here for a self-inventory.

 How will I find my way around my course?

 YHC uses Moodle as its main tool for online courses and students will be required to pass a short orientation which will familiarize the student with the activities within Moodle.
 Within each YHC online course, the faculty member will be the guide to help the student navigate the course.

 Now that I’ve decided to take an online course, what do I do next?

-If you are a traditional on-campus student and you think an online course is right for you, talk to your advisor to register.
+If you are a traditional on-campus student and you think an online summer course is right for you, talk to your advisor to register.
 If you are a high school student taking dual enrollment classes, look at the Early College page for specific steps you need to take to enroll.

 Once registered in your online course, you will receive information about your course materials and how to access the Moodle orientation.
 Students should complete Moodle orientation before the course start date.
 Students can email the instructor to ask about specific requirements.

 If you are not currently a YHC student, you will need to enroll.
 Once accepted, you will be assigned an advisor who can help guide you through the process.